 Lecture capture: Panopto

 Panopto is a presentation-capture system that allows instructors to record what happens in their classrooms and make it available digitally.
-The Panopto recording interface is only available through the D2L learning management system.
-Please note, new course shells are created each semester in D2L, therefore faculty may need to move video files from one course in a previous semester to the new course.
+The Panopto recording interface is only available through the Brightspace learning management system (formerly knows as Desire2Learn).
+Please note, new course shells are created each semester in Brightspace, therefore faculty may need to move video files from one course in a previous semester to the new course.

 Faculty can use Panopto on a classroom computer to capture interactions, lectures, presentations, student demonstrations and role-playing scenarios.
 It can also be used on a faculty member’s computer to create learning modules to deliver ancillary content or pre-lecture information.

-Students view recordings within D2L to review classroom content and assess their peers' work as well as their own.
+Students view recordings within Brightspace to review classroom content and assess their peers' work as well as their own.
 Students can utilize the Reilly Learning Commons to create recordings for course work.

 - Lecture capture enhances the student experience.